Boss DS-1

-The Boss DS-1 is a distortion pedal for guitar, manufactured by the Roland Corporation under the brand name Boss since 1978.
-The first distortion effects unit made by Boss, it has become a classic effect, used by many notable guitar players.
-The DS-1 redefined distortion by bringing tight, aggressive high-gain tones to the pedal world for the first time.

-Boss released a successor, the DS-2.
-The DS-2, "Turbo Distortion" was released in 1987, and is very similar to the DS-1 except that it features a "turbo" setting, which produces a sharper midrange tone.
-Boss released a black limited edition 40th Anniversary model of the DS-1 in 2017.
+The Boss DS-1 Distortion is a distortion pedal manufactured by Boss since 1978.
+Alongside the ProCo Rat released the same year, the DS-1 helped popularize tight, aggressive tones through the use of "hard-clipping" circuitry, a class of effects pedals that became known as distortion pedals after the DS-1.
+Like Boss's first soft-clipping overdrive, the OD-1, the DS-1 would serve as a template for pedals of the same type that followed.

+In its history, the DS-1 has undergone several revisions and alterations in tone.
+After the original preamp model that Boss used became scarce, the DS-1's circuit was redesigned in 1994, introducing several issues like reduced volume and a "fizzy" or "waspy" edge.
+Fixing these problems spawned a community of pedal modifiers, with some major boutique effects pedal manufacturers starting out modding DS-1s.
+It has remained the bestselling Boss "drive" pedal since its creation.

+In 1987, Boss released a follow-up, the DS-2 Turbo Distortion, which featured a "turbo" mode that added an additional gain stage and a low-midrange boost.
+Kurt Cobain notably used 1980s editions of the DS-1, as well as the DS-2.

 Variations

 DS-1 – The original pedal, released in 1978.

-DS-1 Gold - A very limited gold version was produced in 1998 to celebrate 6 million Boss pedals sold worldwide.
+DS-1 Gold - Very limited gold version was produced in 1998 to celebrate 6 million Boss pedals sold worldwide.
 It’s estimated between 4 and 6 units exist.

 Boss DS-1 BK, limited edition pedal edition of 3000 units.

-DS-1 BK – a Guitar Center exclusive with orange font on a black body, released in 2016 and limited to 3,000 units.
+DS-1 BK – Guitar Center exclusive with orange font on a black body, released in 2016 and limited to 3,000 units.

-DS-1-4A – A 40th-anniversary addition with gold font on a black body, released in 2017.
+DS-1-4A – 40th-anniversary addition with gold font on a black body, released in 2017.

 DS-1W – WazaCraft version, released in 2023.

 DS-1-B50A – Orange metallic paint to commemorate the company's 50th anniversary; released in 2023 and limited to 7,000 units.